-Academic Support Services >>
+OMA&D Academic Counseling Services

-Instructional Support Services >>
+TRIO Student Support Services

-About UW TRiO SSS
+About UW TRIO SSS

-TRiO Student Support Services at the University of Washington serves over 400 low-income, first-generation students and/or students with disabilities each year.
+TRIO Student Support Services at the University of Washington serves over 400 low-income, first-generation students and/or students with disabilities each year.
 UW/SSS provides holistic and comprehensive advising and instructional support, in order to help undergraduate students be successful at and graduate from the University of Washington.
 Student Support Services is part of TRIO, funded by the U.S. Department of Education.

-UW TRiO SSS News
+UW TRIO SSS News

-UW TRiO SSS Welcomes 2012-2013 Cohort
+UW TRIO SSS Welcomes 2015-2016 Cohort

 OMAD Awarded Two Student Support Services Grants

-The University of Washington Office of Minority Affairs and Diversity (OMA&D) was recently awarded a pair of grants from the U.S. Department of Education to support low-income and first-generation college students.
-A new five-year, $1.1 million grant under the TRIO Student Support Services (SSS) Program will assist 120 students annually in their pursuit of undergraduate degrees in the science, technology, engineering and mathematics (STEM) fields.
-The UW also received a five-year, $2.1 million grant renewal for its existing Student Support Services (SSS) program that serves 300 students.
-Read more about the new grants here >>
+The University of Washington Office of Minority Affairs and Diversity (OMA&D) was recently awarded a pair of TRIO Student Support Services (TRIO SSS) grants from the U.S. Department of Education to support low-income and first-generation college students.
+The renewal of 2 five-year awards, means a total of over $3.3 million in funding to support 300 students annually in their pursuit of undergraduate degrees across all disciplines and 120 students seeking degrees in the science, technology, engineering and mathematics (STEM) fields.